Greg from Florida recently sent me this question:

 Here is my reply:

 The benefit to putting it on battens, though, is that the thermal break caused by the airspace will help some with energy efficiency.
-However, if your attic is vented well and you’re using a roof panel with reflective pigment, the added benefit of the cavity from battens is minimal.
+However, if your attic is vented well and you’re using a roof panel with reflective pigment, the added benefit of the cavity f is minimal.

 The issues with battens are they can make the roof less walkable and they also mean you have to have extra trims to cover up the depth.
 This could also mean you will have to raise the gutters on the home if there are any.